Home » Articles posted by Francesco Erspamer

 The Italian Consulate in Boston is located on the 17th floor of the Federal Reserve Bank Building, 600 Atlantic Avenue, tel.
 617-722-9201/02/03.
 The closest T stop is South Station.

-Visa applications are accepted only by appointment: click here to book an appointment.
+Visa applications are accepted only by appointment: click here to register and book an appointment.
+Please book an appointment as soon as possible as in certain periods you could have to wait for several weeks before getting one,

 1) You are required to download, print, and fill out a Schengen Visa application (Short Stay).
 Bring it to the Consulate but sign it only when asked by the consular officer.
 Click here to fill out and download the form.
 See below for a few information on how to fill out the form.

 2) You must pay a visa fee.
 The visa fee is payable by money order only.
 Make the money order or cashier check payable to: Consulate General of Italy.
-Please click here for the exact amount of the fee.
+Click here for the exact amount of the fee.
+Be sure to pay the exact amount; the Consulate will not accept money orders or checks for larger or smaller amounts.

 3) Bring to the Consulate your passport, American visa, and form I-20.
 Bring also a photocopy of the three documents.